jaymzh/sugarjar/README.md

 ### Commit Templates

-While GitHub provides a way to specify a pull-request template by putting the right file into a repo, there is no way to tell git to automatically pick up a commit template by dropping a file in the repo.
+While forges provides a way to specify a pull-request template by putting the right file into a repo, there is no way to tell git to automatically pick up a commit template by dropping a file in the repo.
 Users must do something like:
 `git config commit.template <file>`.
 Making each developer do this is error prone, so this setting will automatically set this up for each developer.

-## Enterprise GitHub/GitLab
+## Enterprise GitHub/GitLab/Forgejo

-Like `gh` and `glab`, SugarJar supports Enterprise versions of GitHub and GitLab.
-In fact, we provide extra features just for it.
+Like `gh`, `glab`, and `fj`, SugarJar supports Enterprise versions of forges.

 By default, SugarJar will pick up the appropriate information from the repo itself, so the only real interesting part is `smartclone`.
 In most cases,